Forward Facing Trauma Therapy IN-PERSON

 - Participants will be able to employ a staged “active ingredient”/common elements approach to evidence-based practice for treating survivors of trauma.
 This is contrasted with current practice of utilizing only EBT model-driven approaches.

-- Participants will be able to efficiently and effectively facilitate resolution and healing of post-traumatic conditions.
+- Participants will discovery specific skills to facilitate resolution and healing of posttraumatic conditions for clients and self.

 Credits listed below are for full attendance of the live training.
 Attendees will sign in upon arrival and after lunch.
 At the end of the training, attendees will be given an evaluation to complete.
 After completing the evaluation attendees will receive a certificate of completion for the training.